Zou1c/build_a_RISC-V_CPU_core/README.md

 ![alt text](img/image.png)

-### ch3 The Role of RISC-V
+### The Role of RISC-V
-This chapter describes, at a high level, the role played by RISC-V and how it fits into the scene. **How does a program get compiled and eventually execute on a RISC-V CPU core?**
+This chapter(Ch3) describes, at a high level, the role played by RISC-V and how it fits into the scene. **How does a program get compiled and eventually execute on a RISC-V CPU core?**

 By the end of this chapter, you should understand: